Is Thyme Better Than Benzoyl Peroxide?

 • Shake it daily for a week and then forget about it.
 If the plant material soaks up some of the vodka, just top it off again with more vodka.

 • Let it sit for 4-6 weeks

-• Place it back in the jar or bottle in amber dropper bottles. (you can find these at Whole Foods)
+• Place it back in the jar or bottle in amber glass bottles.

 And viola!
 You now have your very own tincture that will last indefinitely if stored in a cool dark place, tightly closed.